 It added that hate speech was broadcast on local radio stations, saying certain groups should leave the town and urging men to rape women.

 The Nuer community are seen as supporters of rebel leader Riek Machar.

 President Salva Kiir is a member of the country's largest group, the Dinka.

 Although both men have prominent supporters from various communities, there have been numerous reports of rebels killing ethnic Dinkas and the army targeting Nuers since the conflict broke out in December 2013.

-Since then, more than a million people have fled their homes in what was already among the world's poorest nations.'Piles of bodies'
+Since then, more than a million people have fled their homes in what was already among the world's poorest nations.